-Vezzo Thin Crust
+Grab some pizza at Vezzo Thin Crust

 We decided to tackle the tourist trap at night to see the skies light up from the advertisements.
-We took in the chaos, snapped some selfies, and dashed out of there when guys kept coming up to us trying to sell us “candid” photos of us taking pictures each other.
+We took in the chaos, snapped some selfies, and dashed out of there when guys kept coming up to us trying to sell us “candid” photos of us taking pictures of each other.
 This was new to me at Times Square and I’m not a big fan.
 The first guy had a better approach, but by the third guy, we were over it.
-Nonetheless, the TKTS steps and vibrant city energy makes Times Square a must-do for every trip to New York City!
+Nonetheless, the TKTS steps and vibrant city energy makes Times Square a must-do for every girls getaway New York City!

 Saturday was a beautiful day.